JeffZincatz/zincatz-telegram-bot/README.md

 ## Development

-Developed locally and can be hosted on local machine.
+Developed locally and can be hosted locally in terminal or Docker.

-Currently deployed on free tier Replit and kept running alive with UptimeRobot.
+Currently **not** deployed.
+Previous deployment using Replit and UptimeRobot seized functioning.

-Replit manages Telegram Bot API key using its Secret Environment Variable.
 Locally, environment variable configuration is needed using python-dotenv.

 ## Roadmap
 - Initally planned to utilize Twitter's Developer API.
 However, since Twitter updated its terms of service, it is no longer free to use for such purposes.